 Some wonder if protein shakes have the potential to increase milk production.
-While there have been some protein powders developed specifically for breastfeeding mothers (which you can read about below), most aren’t going to do much for your milk supply beyond providing you with calories.
+While there have been some protein powders explicitly developed for breastfeeding mothers (which you can read about below), most aren’t going to do much for your milk supply beyond providing you with calories.

 Can protein shakes affect milk production negatively?